Becerro tomando leche desde un biberón

 Conservation of colostrum

-It is advisable to have colostrum reserves to solve herd problems, such as poor quality colostrum in a dam or her death.
-To conserve it, it is recommended to identify it with date and quality in order to use the best one in the first feeding and not to mix colostrums from different cows, since it represents a sanitary risk.
+It is advisable to have reserves of colostrum to solve herd problems, such as poor quality colostrum in a dam or her death.
+To conserve it, it is recommended to identify it with date and quality in order to use the best colostrum in the first feeding and not to mix colostrum from different cows, since it represents a sanitary risk.

 Maternal colostrum substitutes

-However, although the use of natural colostrum is always recommended, there are substitute products to use when we do not have it, or to ensure the quality of the first feeding or disease control and eradication programs.
+However, although the use of natural colostrum is always recommended, there are substitute products that can be used when we do not have it, either to ensure the quality of the first feeding, or to ensure the quality of the first feeding. disease control and eradication programs.

 Transitional milk

-From 24 hours after birth, colostrum is called “transition milk”. “transition milk and, with it, its properties also change.
-It is a less dense milk than colostrum and contains less solids, fat, PT and Ig, but its nutritional composition is still better than that of whole milk.
+From 24 hours after calving, colostrum is called “transition milk” and its properties also change.
+It is less dense than colostrum and contains less solids, fat, PT and Ig, but its nutritional composition is still better than that of whole milk.

 If you want to know more about bovine colostrum, our veterinarian Carlota Antelo del Río talks about it in Vaca Pinta magazine.
 You can read the second part of her article